 Bert has significant experience in both the resource sector and the City.
-Most notably, he spent over 10 years at Hummingbird Resources plc (AIM:HUM), holding several roles including Operations Manager, Country Manager and Head of Business Development as the company transitioned from a private pre-resource explorer through to a listed gold miner with over 6 Mozs of gold resources in West Africa.
-Bert was a non-executive director of the Company from IPO in 2017 until July 2019.
-In January 2020 Bert was appointed Chief Executive Officer and Director of the Company.
-Bert is also a non-executive director of Metals One plc.
+Most notably, he spent over 10 years at Hummingbird Resources plc, holding several roles including Operations Manager, Country Manager and Head of Business Development as the company transitioned from a private pre-resource explorer through to an AIM-listed gold miner with over 6 Moz of gold resources in West Africa.